-There is 38.2 acres of state owned beach seaward of the erosion control line, which runs approximately along the crest of the dune.
-This beach is maintained under an agreement with the State by the Miami-Dade Park and Recreation Department.
+There is 38.2 acres of state owned beach (approximately 1 mile in length) seaward of the erosion control line, which runs approximately along the crest of the dune.
+This beach is maintained under an agreement with the State by the Miami-Dade Park, Recreation and Open Spaces Department.
 The seaward face of the dune is vegetated.
 The beach is recognized as nesting habitat for the federally listed loggerhead, green, hawksbill, and leatherback sea turtles.
 Sea turtles typically nest at night from March through November, with incubation lasting approximately 55 days.
 Threats to sea turtle nests are both man-made and naturally occurring.
 Detrimental activities include: physical disturbance of dune systems by development; the placement of physical obstructions on the beach entrapping adults and hatchlings; high raccoon predator populations; nest disturbance by stray or unleashed pets; or the disorientation of hatchlings from direct lighting of the beaches at night.
 Natural occurring coastal erosion which can cause cliffing and, although not frequent, hurricanes causing serious beach erosion or accretion are also detrimental to nesting success.